Contact Us

 Do:

-- Call 911 only during a real emergency, such as someone is hurt, property is being damaged or a crime is being committed.
-Whom to call for other types of help in Richmond.
+• Call 911 only when you need an immediate response, such as someone is hurt, property is being damaged or a crime is being committed.

-- Tell the operator the location of the emergency, including the address and any landmarks you can see.
+• First, tell the call-taker the address of the emergency, either a street address or intersection, and any landmarks you can see.

-- Teach children and those with disabilities how to call 911 for help.
-Resources are available
+• Teach children and those with disabilities how to call and text 911 for help.
+Resources listed below.

 Do Not:

-- Do not hang up once 911 has been dialed.
-You can explain to the operator if the call was made by mistake.
-Wait until the operator advises you to hang up.
+• Do not hang up once 911 has been dialed.
+You can explain to the call-taker if the call was made by mistake.
+Wait until the call-taker advises you to hang up.

-- Do not assume the operator knows your location.
+• Do not assume the call-taker knows your location.

 When texting 911